Our Guide To IIR – Butyl Rubber

-- Not suitable for use in mineral or petroleum based fluids.
+IIR is not suitable for use in mineral or petroleum-based fluids.

 What Are The Typical Applications Of Butyl Rubber?